1999 Indian general election in Andhra Pradesh

 The 1999 Indian general election in Andhra Pradesh were held for 42 seats in the state.
 The result was a landslide victory for the National Democratic Alliance and its ally Telugu Desam Party, which together won 36 out of 42 seats.

+Election schedule

+The polling schedule for the 1999 General Elections was announced by the Chief Election Commissioner on 11 July 1999.